Winter storm to bring frigid cold and 5 to 10 cm of snow to GTA

 It’s going to be a snowy and bitterly cold day in Toronto, so if you have the option of just staying inside and keeping warm you may want to do that.

-The city remains under a special weather statement ahead of what Environment Canada is calling a “major winter storm.”
+The city remains under a special weather statement and an extreme cold warning ahead of what Environment Canada is calling a “major winter storm.”

 The weather agency says that the snow will begin falling early this morning with a total accumulation of five to 10 centimetres near Lake Ontario and two to five centimetres north of Highway 7.